jordanistan/neighbors-dog-park/README.md

 # Square Customer Renewal Script

-This Python script loads a list of customers, identifies customers who've been registered for five or more years, and exports a CSV file with a list of the 20 oldest customers' details for renewal notification purposes.
+This Python script loads a list of customers, identifies customers who've been registered for one or more years, and exports a CSV file with a list of the 20 oldest customers' details for renewal notification purposes.

 ![](neighbors-members-renew-list.gif)
 ## Features